 Mark is an investigations and trial attorney.
-He has a deep knowledge of the False Claims Act (FCA) and routinely represents clients facing civil and criminal fraud investigations, whistleblower complaints, and complex litigation.
-He has successfully navigated clients through high-stakes, high-profile investigations by the U.S. Department of Justice (DOJ), federal Inspectors General (IGs), Congress, and other federal and state law enforcement agencies.
-Mark has defended investigations and litigations in industries such as defense, health care, technology, intelligence, insurance, and higher education.
-He advises small and large businesses on how to respond to subpoenas and civil investigative demands, developing strategies for quick, confidential results.
-Mark will aggressively defend clients in litigation, and he has a track record of winning cases and securing favorable settlements.
+He has a deep knowledge of the False Claims Act (FCA) and routinely represents clients facing fraud investigations, whistleblower complaints, and complex litigation.
+He has successfully navigated clients through high-stakes, high-profile investigations by the U.S. Department of Justice (DOJ), federal Inspectors General (IGs), Congress, and other law enforcement agencies.
+Mark has defended investigations and litigations involving government contracts, health care, technology, intelligence, insurance, and federal grants.
+He advises businesses on how to respond to subpoenas and civil investigative demands, developing strategies for quick, confidential results.
+Mark will aggressively defend clients all the way through trial, and he has a track record of winning cases and securing favorable settlements.

 - Leading cases:

 - First-chaired a multi-week trial and won all 13 counts for a government contractor in litigation over teaming agreement, employee non-competes, and theft of trade secrets.
 Futrend Technology, Inc. v.
-MicroHealth LLC, 2020 WL 4982524 (Va.
-Cir.
+MicroHealth LLC (Va.
 Ct.).

-- Won multiple sanctions against the DOJ for discovery violations and forced settlement for less than $9 million in FCA suit alleging $400 million of violations by a Coast Guard contractor.
-United States v.
-Bollinger Shipyards, Inc., Case No. 2:12-cv-920-SSV-MBN (E.D.
+- Won multiple sanctions against the DOJ for discovery violations and forced settlement for less than $9 million in FCA suit alleging $400 million of violations by a Coast Guard United States v.
+Bollinger Shipyards, Inc. (E.D.
 La.).

-- Navigated the lead developer of Healthcare.gov through congressional and IG investigations about the troubled rollout of the health care exchange system, shifting investigators from blaming the contractor to finding fault with government mismanagement of the project.
+- Navigated the lead developer of gov through congressional and IG investigations about the troubled rollout of the health care exchange system, shifting investigators from blaming the contractor to finding fault with government mismanagement of the project.

-- Represented an engineering firm that advised the City of Flint, Michigan, on its water systems in criminal investigations by the State of Michigan Office of Special Counsel.
+- Successfully represented an engineering firm that advised the City of Flint, Michigan, on its water systems in criminal investigations by federal and state law enforcement.

 - Won outright dismissal of all 10 counts in criminal prosecution of 2017 Inauguration Day protester after obtaining sanctions for Brady violations against the U.S. Attorney’s Office.